 City of Chicago Water Affordability Analysis

 In 2022 Elevate published a study with the Metropolitan Planning Council analyzing Chicago water billing data to show the state of water affordability in Chicago.
 The study found that water burden – the percentage of a household’s income that goes toward paying water bills – in Chicago is significant.
-Chicago’s lowest income households are the most burdened and pay on average almost 10% of their income on their water bill, double the commonly used U.S. EPA threshold of 4.5%.
+Chicago’s lowest income households are the most burdened and pay on average almost 10% of their income on their water bill.

 Water Affordability Dashboard Tool